layumi/University1652-Baseline/README.md

 We note that there are no ovelaps between 33 univeristies of training set and 39 univeristies of test set.

 ## News
+**26 July 2020** The paper is accepted by ACM Multimedia 2020.

 **12 July 2020** I made the baseline of triplet loss (with soft margin) on University-1652 public available at [Here](https://github.com/layumi/University1652-triplet-loss).

 **12 March 2020** I add the [state-of-the-art](https://github.com/layumi/University1652-Baseline/tree/master/State-of-the-art) page for geo-localization and [tutorial](https://github.com/layumi/University1652-Baseline/tree/master/tutorial), which will be updated soon.